owen-chenhn/Compilers-MPCS-51300/README.md

 Or run ./bin/ekcc -o <output_file> <input_file> and get the <output_file> executable.

 We currently still have some issues linking the getarg functions in customed library.
 The program can still run, starting from run(), and print.

+For assignment 4,

+We have fixed all the deficits mentioned above.
+Optimization is added.